Umuzi-org/ACN-syllabus/content/topics/test-driven-development-questions/_index.md

 1. Define test-driven development

-2. If you are following test-driven-development then can you ever skip the "RED" step of the process?
+2. If you are following test-driven-development, can you ever skip the "RED" step of the process?

 3. List at least 3 benefits of TDD.
 Each benefit should be explained in a short paragraph.